amsam0/voicechat-discord/readme.md

 Then, you'll want to [download](https://modrinth.com/mod/simple-voice-chat-discord-bridge/versions) the latest version of Simple Voice Chat Discord Bridge that is compatible with your Minecraft version.

+### Finding the configuration file

+Make sure to run your server once with Simple Voice Chat and Simple Voice Chat Discord Bridge installed to generate Simple Voice Chat Discord Bridge's configuration file.

+**Fabric:** Simple Voice Chat Discord Bridge's configuration file should be located at `config/voicechat-discord.yml`.

+**Paper/Purpur/Spigot/Bukkit:** Simple Voice Chat Discord Bridge's configuration file should be located at `plugins/voicechat-discord/config.yml`.

 ### Setting up a bot

-Before you do this, make sure to run your server once with Simple Voice Chat and Simple Voice Chat Discord Bridge installed to generate Simple Voice Chat Discord Bridge's configuration file.

 <sub>This guide is based off of and uses images from [DiscordSRV's Basic Setup guide](https://docs.discordsrv.com/installation/basic-setup/#setting-up-the-bot).</sub>